humm-devadmin/hummdocs/docs/ecommerce/magento_1.md

 ![5.png](/img/ecommerce/magento_1/5.png)

-**3.** Confirm  **humm Checkout** is visible and once expanded, the options will need to be configured with your merchant number and Encryption key.
+**3.** Confirm  **humm Checkout** is visible and once expanded, the options will need to be configured with your merchant number and API key.

 |Setting|Value|
 -------|-----